Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Or

-Empagliflozin 10mg, 25mg tabletsDose:
+Empagliflozin 10mg, 25mg tablets

 Prescribing Notes

-• Prescribe as per NICE Guideline NG28 recommendations.
+• Prescribe as per NICE NG28 recommendations.
 See also NICE visual summary for blood glucose lowering therapy in adults with type 2 diabetes.
+Differences in licensed indications between the SGLT-2 inhibitors should be considered when selecting an appropriate drug.

 • Glycaemic lowering efficacy of SGLT-2 inhibitors is dependent on renal function and is reduced in patients who have moderate renal impairment and likely absent in patients with severe renal impairment.
+For specific advice on the use in renal impairment, please refer to BNF for Canagliflozin and Empagliflozin and to the SPC for Dapagliflozin.

-• Dapagliflozin and empagliflozin are accepted for use as options for treating symptomatic chronic heart failure with reduced ejection fraction in adults, only if they are used as an add-on to optimised standard care.
-Treatment should only be started on the advice of a heart failure specialist.
+• Dapagliflozin and empagliflozin are accepted for use as options for treating symptomatic chronic heart failure with reduced ejection fraction in adults, only if used as an add-on to optimised standard care.
 For further information see NICE TA679 and NICE TA773.

 Cautions

 • Glycosuria, osmotic symptoms and a slightly higher rate of problems due to volume depletion effects (dehydration, hypovolaemia and hypotension) are seen with SGLT-2 inhibitors.
-Use with caution in those on loop diuretics and frail elderly patients.
+Use with caution in those on loop diuretics and frail/elderly patients.

 • Canagliflozin may increase the risk of lower-limb amputation (mainly toes) in patients with type 2 diabetes.
 Evidence does not show an increased risk for dapagliflozin and empagliflozin, but the risk may be a class effect.
 Preventive foot care is important for all patients with diabetes.
 See MHRA advice for healthcare professionals.

-• There have been reports of Fournier’s gangrene (necrotising fasciitis of the genitalia or perineum) with SGLT2 inhibitors.
-If Fournier’s gangrene is suspected, stop the SGLT2 inhibitor and start treatment urgently (including antibiotics and surgical debridement).
+• There have been reports of Fournier’s gangrene (necrotising fasciitis of the genitalia or perineum) with SGLT-2 inhibitors.
+If Fournier’s gangrene is suspected, stop the SGLT-2 inhibitor and start treatment urgently (including antibiotics and surgical debridement).
 Fournier’s gangrene is a rare but potentially life-threatening infection that requires urgent medical attention.
 See MHRA for further details.